HallLab/IGEM/docs/source/md/database.rst

 To download the DATABASE already registered, type the command line::

-$ python manage.py db --download --path {path/filename}.csv
+$ python manage.py db --download database --path {path/filename}.csv

 To delete a specific DATABASE, type the command line::